 What to do after a cycling accident

-Wiggle Legal recognises that sometimes the bad stuff happens.
+Wiggle Legal recognises that sometimes things go wrong.
 Cycling accidents cause injury to the rider and damage to the bike.
-If the bad stuff happens Wiggle Legal are here to provide cyclists with free advice for cycling accident claims and provide a full accident management service to help you pursue compensation for your injuries, your bike and your accessory damage.
+When that happens, Wiggle Legal are here to provide cyclists with free advice for cycling accident claims and provide a full accident management service to help you pursue compensation for your injuries, your bike and your accessory damage.

 Our straightforward guide should help cyclists to understand what they should do in the event of a cycling accident.